Vishalptdr7/React-Begin/README.md

 - useState()  -> Superpowerfull  state variables in react It maintains state variables
 - State variables are maintained the component of a system
 - useEffect() ->
+if no dependencies array  then it will be called when our component renders. if we have depencies array is empty useEffect will be called on initial render and just once called. if any element present in dependecies array then useEffect  will be called when the element present in the array is updated

 -Whenever a state variable changes react re-render the component